-This procurement is conducted by the Department of Defense (DOD), Hawaii Emergency Management Agency (HI-EMA), in accordance with the State Procurement Code.
-Information about HI-EMA and its governing laws are available at http://spo.hawaii.gov.
+This procurement is conducted by the DOD, Hawaii Emergency Management Agency (HI-EMA), in accordance with the State Procurement Code.
+Information about DOD or HI-EMA and its governing laws are available http://spo.hawaii.gov/.

 This procurement shall be governed by the regulations and laws of the State of Hawaii.
 Venue for any administrative or judicial action relating to this procurement, evaluation, and award shall be in the State of Hawaii.